vaddesaikiran/secure_chat_room/README.md

 ﻿# secure_chat_room

 ## Overview
 The Secure Chat Room project is a web-based application designed to provide users with a secure platform for real-time communication.
-It ensures that messages exchanged between users are encrypted to maintain privacy and confidentiality.

 ### Key Features:
 - **User Authentication and Authorization:**